 Upgrading from the Series 4, Series 2 or older models

 We've compared the Series 3 and 5, but if you've still got a Series 0 (ie the original model), 1 or 2 the new releases will look like a truly dramatic improvement.

 Our experience suggests that at this point the original Apple Watch is basically obsolete: all the copies we own have slowed down drastically.
 To give an idea of the differences in speed between the various generations, we tried turning them all off and seeing how long they take to power on again:

-Starting from the very first model, here's the highlights of what each model added to the formula:
+Starting from the very first model, here are the highlights of what each model added to the formula:

 - 'Series 0' (2015): Officially just called Apple Watch, or 'first gen'.
 The original: where it all began.

 - Series 1 (2016): Essentially a rebadged version of the original.
 But it added a faster processor.

 - Series 2 (2016): A beloved upgrade.
 Increased battery life and screen brightness, and added GPS and better waterproofing.
 And a still faster processor.